kyma-project/kyma/components/connectivity-certs-controller/README.md

 kubectl get certificaterequests.applicationconnector.kyma-project.io {CERT_REQUEST_NAME} -o jsonpath={.status.error}
 ```

-Similarly if the synchronization with central Connector Service or certificate renewal fails, the error status will be set on `CentralConnection` CR.
+Similarly, if the synchronization with the central Connector Service or the certificate renewal fails, the error status will be displayed in the CentralConnection CR.

-To check it, run:
+To check the error status, run:
 ```
 kubectl get centralconnections.applicationconnector.kyma-project.io {CENTRAL_CONNECTION_NAME} -o jsonpath={.status.error.message}
 ```